-4.2.2 Using a Template Configuration File
+5.2.2 Using a Template Configuration File

 A template configuration file can be specified when rendering using the command-line rinoh tool by passing it to the --template command-line option.
-When using the Sphinx_builder, you can set the rinoh_template option in conf.py.
+When using the Sphinx_builder, you can specify the template in the rinoh_documents option in conf.py.